 If you have a smaller space, a glass topped dining table is an effective way to make the room feel more spacious.

 There’s little point investing in a statement dining table without the chairs to match.
 Start with a standout dining table, then select chairs that enhance it.
 A more contemporary dining table requires a sleeker and neater chair, for example.
 They don’t need to be matchy-matchy!
 The right design will allow you to mix and match the chair design or style while complementing the aesthetic of the dining room.

 It is, however, important to choose chairs that are comfortable to sit on and won’t have your guests squirming through dinner.

-Lighting is an important component to a dining room as it sets the tone and ambience for the occasion.
-Statement lights are popular to have overhanging the table but make sure they work with the aesthetic of the table and chairs.
-Scale is an important consideration and the size and shape should work well against the table.
-A dimmer switch will work well for a dining space to reflect the feel of sunset (inevitably when the room will get most use).
+Lighting is an important component to a dining room as it sets the tone and ambience.
+Statement lights are popular to hang over the table – but make sure they work with the aesthetic of the table and chairs.
+Scale is an important consideration as well.
+The size and shape of the lighting fixture should work well against the table.
+A dimmer switch is a fantastic addition, especially in a dining space as it allows you to reflect the feel of sunset (which is when the room will inevitably be used most).
 As well as chandeliers, sconces are a much needed addition to a dining room as they’re a great way to create a sense of intimacy for a dinner party.

 There’s nothing worse than having a cluttered dining table during a meal.
 Introducing a console or sideboard will help by providing a place to pop down dishes or store surplus wine.
 When not in use, they can be tastefully styled with flowers.
 Having a console table is a great finishing touch to the room and useful for hiding away china.
 If you’re short on space, drinks trolleys or side tables make great alternatives.

 Flowers and plants are great finishing touches to a dining room.
 Displaying fresh flowers on a side table or console elevates the room.
 For added effect, populate corners of the room with luscious green plants, bringing life to the interior.